cuplsensor/cuplcodec/docs/specification/impl.rst

    The function :cpp:func:`sample_updateendstop` alters the elapsed time field, independent of the rest of the URL.
    It is intended that this is called once for each minute after a sample is taken.
-Elapsed time (as an integer) is converted to base64.
+Elapsed time (as an integer) is converted to base64 and written to the t parameter.

-   The elapsed time is extracted in :any:`BufferDecoder.__init__` and converted back to an integer.
+   The t parameter is extracted in :any:`BufferDecoder` and converted back to an integer.

+.. impl:: Buffer length in blocks
+   :id: CODEC_IMPL_3
+   :status: complete
+   :links: CODEC_FEAT_23

+   Buffer length is set at compile time with :c:macro:`BUFSIZE_BLKS`.

+.. impl:: Length in samples
+   :id: CODEC_IMPL_4
+   :status: complete
+   :links: CODEC_FEAT_25

+   The function :cpp:func:`sample_push` uses integer :cpp:member:`lensmpls` to record how many valid samples are in the circular buffer.
+When an octet is overwritten, it is reduced by :c:macro:`SAMPLES_PER_OCTET`.
+   Otherwise it is incremented by one.